Blackboard Instructor Help and Support Resources

 • If the database doesn't provide this link, contact a librarian for help.

 • If the item is in a PDF format, you can save the file and load it directly into Blackboard.
-Be sure to include the citation for the item for copyright (contact the Copyright Liaison for questions about copyright and fair use).
+Be sure to include the citation for the item for copyright.
+For questions about copyright and fair use, visit the Library's copyright guide.

-Learn more about the library services available at the Fitchburg State Distributed Learning Library Services page.
+Learn more about the library services available at the Fitchburg State Online Learning and Extended Campus page.

 For Technical Assistance